soorajtom/lwip-hurd-doc/files/port/netif/hurdethif.c.md

 Initializes a single device.

-* Allocates memory for interface state.
+* Allocates memory for the interface.
 * Sets the parameters of the interface -- state, type and callbacks.
 * Hardware intialization is done with [hurdethif_device_open](.)
 * [device_get_status](https://www.gnu.org/software/hurd/gnumach-doc/Device-Status.html) fetches the network addresses.